ChatTheatre/SkotOS/README.md

 ```
 These are administrative/wiztool ports, and we suggest restricting them to access only on the local machine, in which case you should not put them in.

-Be sure to rerun your firewall rules afterward, usually witha command like the following:
+Be sure to rerun your firewall rules afterward, usually with a command like the following:

 ```
 $ /sbin/iptables-restore < /etc/your-firewall-rules